BS5837 Tree Survey & Report

 The Next Step

-The BS 5837 tree survey and report enables architects to design around the tree constraints which will help get your project off to a good footing.
-But will not be enough to validate your planning application.
-For that you will also need a detailed and supportive Arboricultural Impact Assessment.
-Find out more.
+The BS5837 tree survey and report enables architects to design around the tree constraints which will help get your project off to a good footing but will not be enough to validate your planning application on its own.
+For that you will also need a detailed and supportive Arboricultural Impact Assessment which is explained on the next page; Find out more.

 "Excellent company to work with.
 Ivan was very professional and detailed in his survey, giving helpful recommendations and insight in to what would be needed in the Arboricultural Tree Impact report.
 Emma was very helpful and fast to respond with the report that we need for a planning application.
 The report was excellent and very detail.
 Would definitely recommend and work with them again.
 10/10 guys."